Bison Ranching for Beginners

 Bison can be stocked at about the same rate as cattle, even at slightly higher rates, because they are more efficient grazers.
 Bison spread out more evenly over pasture than cattle and can survive on marginal range that would starve cattle, though in the interest of producing the finest product, this is not recommended.

 Bison are happiest in large spaces.
 In the wild, bison move about two miles per day to graze.
-(One square miles is 640 acres.)
+(One square mile is 640 acres.)
 On a smaller acreage, bison can be kept happy through pasture rotation.
 The easiest way to move them is to open up the gates and let them move themselves.

-Ideally, the minimum herd size for bison should be about 12-15 animals, due to their extrmely strong herding instinct.
+Ideally, the minimum herd size for bison should be about 12–15 animals, due to their extremely strong herding instinct.
 A lone bison will jump or tear down fences to get to other bison, cattle, horses, or even sheep in order to satisfy its need for a herd.